RammasEchor/RammasEchor.github.io/Week_Pages/Week10_Jun.md

         // This is a kind of lock; each call to latch.countDown() is syncronized between the consumer and the producer.
         CountDownLatch latch = new CountDownLatch(2);

-        // This four lines is what I will be answering below Producer producerThread = new Producer(KafkaProperties.TOPIC, isAsync, null, false, 10000, -1, latch);
+        Producer producerThread = new Producer(KafkaProperties.TOPIC, isAsync, null, false, 10000, -1, latch);
         producerThread.start();

-        Consumer consumerThread = new Consumer(KafkaProperties.TOPIC, "DemoConsumer", Optional.empty(), false, 10000, latch);
+        // This two lines is what I will be answering below Consumer consumerThread = new Consumer(KafkaProperties.TOPIC, "DemoConsumer", Optional.empty(), false, 10000, latch);
         consumerThread.start();